 - Jello Biafra

 - Glenn Danzig

 - Kathleen Hanna

 - Debbie Harry

 - Joan Jett

 Find and discover more about 90s punk bands at Turntable Live, music’s premier social network.
 Share and discover the music you love.
-Join and create private or public dancefloors to experience live DJ sets and play music with friends.
-Choose your avatar and hit the dancefloor, because music is better with friends.
+Join and create private or public Hangouts to experience live DJ sets and play music with friends.
+Choose your avatar and join the hangouts, because music is better with friends.
 Visit us at https://turntablelive.com/